jantsje/website/content/authors/admin/_index.md

 I have a research master in Neuroeconomics from Maastricht University, with a particular focus on experimental economics and behavioural economics.
 My MSc thesis examined the possibilities of virtual reality (VR) as a new tool in experimental economics.

 My supervisors are [Wouter Botzen](https://research.vu.nl/en/persons/wjw-botzen) and [Julia Blasch](https://research.vu.nl/en/persons/julia-blasch).
-I expect to complete my PhD in Fall 2020.
+I expect to complete my PhD at the end of 2020.